Portage is a home-visiting education service for children aged 1 to 3 years with significant developmental delay and complex SEND needs.

-These targeted sessions, held in Family Hubs, are for children with SEND and their families.
+These invitation only sessions, held in Family Hubs, are for children with SEND and their families.
 They provide an opportunity to meet other children with developmental delays and their families, whilst having fun, playing and learning new skills together.
 Siblings under school age are also welcome to attend.
 Information, advice and practical play and learning ideas can be gained from the Portage team and colleagues across Children’s Services.
 These groups can be a positive step towards your child transitioning to an Early Years Setting.

 We offer a telephone or video appointment with a named Portage Officer.
 The aim is to offer Portage advice and learning strategies, provide a listening ear, answer questions and signpost parents to relevant information or services.
 We will agree with you a fun play and learning activity to help develop your child’s learning at home.

+This service is for children who are either not yet attending an early years setting, or are not able to access their full early years education funding.
 This service offers short blocks of home visits with a named Portage Officer.
 The frequency of these visits will vary depending on the individual needs of each child, other services and support being accessed and capacity within the Portage service.
 Lasting for around an hour, parents will be taught how to break learning outcomes down into small achievable steps.
 For Portage support to be successful, parents need to be willing and able to practise agreed learning activities/strategies with their child in between home visits.